 Signal Authentication

 A receiver with authentication capability can detect the veracity of the signal received and increase user’s confidence in the receiver reported position.
 In terms of GNSS navigation message, authentication is established when it can be confirmed that the message received is identical to the satellite message transmitted and the source of the signal transmitted can be trusted.
-The Galileo currently operates a free of charge authenticated service.
-GPS is developing an authenticated service [41].
+The Galileo programme currently operates a free of charge authenticated service, the Galileo OSNMA.
+GPS is developing an authenticated service, Chimera [41].

 Using a receiver equipped with authentication features will improve its resilience against spoofing signals but not protection against jamming.